 This is Washington being the swamp.

-When you have a predetermined outcome and you're doing it anyway, that's called waste of taxpayer time, money, dollars, you name it.
+When you have a predetermined outcome and you're doing it anyway, that's called a waste of taxpayer time, money, dollars, you name it.

-Now, we could be discussing well, what do we do to get the guys that were working on the Keystone XL pipeline back to work?
+Now, we could be discussing, well, what do we do to get the guys that were working on the Keystone XL pipeline back to work?

 We could be talking about how to get the guys that were constructing the border wall back to work.

-We could be talking about, well, how do we better distribute the vaccine that Donald Trump had done with Operation Warp Speed because the governors are incompetent at its distribution, and how can we fix and solve that problem?
+We could be talking about, well, how do we better distribute the vaccine that Donald Trump had done with Operation Warp Speed because the governors are incompetent at its distribution and how can we fix and solve that problem?

 We could be working on relief for American families and businesses that have suffered because of the pandemic and subsequent draconian shutdowns of others.